Wise to the Web: Using the Internet for Party Planning

 Everything from A to Z

-The Internet can certainly help with ideas, invitations and décor, and it can also help with your menu.
+The Internet can certainly help with ideas, invitations, décor, and even a portable toilet hire.
+You may need a porta potty or portable toilet rentals if you will be hosting an outdoor party for a large group of people.
 Many famous chefs have websites with recipes for everything from appetizers and cocktails to dessert and after-dinner drinks.
 You can find sites that organize a grocery list for you, time the meal based upon equipment in your kitchen, and even plan a theme menu for your Mother’s Day brunch!
+You can find modular seating system that fit your vision online.
 Google your favorite restaurant and you might find the recipe for the melt-in-your-mouth biscuits they bring to your table before the meal, or you might find the missing ingredient that finally makes your brownies taste like theirs!
 What plates and napkins will you be using?
 Chances are, your favorite kitchen or party supply store has a website you can browse before you go, making sure they have what you need in stock.
 Internet shopping is timesaving and simple.

 By cruising the information highway, you can plan your party in a snap.
-So sit down, and search awhile… you may find that hosting a party today is a lot easier than it was in 1988!
+So sit down, and search awhile… Check this event venue in Calgary out!
+You may find that hosting a party today is a lot easier than it was in 1988!